-1. you were involved in at least one of the following actions: a. engaged in fighting or threatening; b. engaged in violent or tumultuous behavior; or c. created a hazardous or physically offensive condition by an act that served no legitimate purpose of the defendant’s;
+1. Either engaged in fighting or threatening behavior; or engaged in violent or tumultuous behavior, or created a hazardous or physically offensive condition by an act that served no legitimate purpose of the defendant’s;

-2. your actions were reasonably likely to affect the public; and
+2. Secondly, your actions were reasonably likely to affect the public;

-The use of merely vulgar language alone does not constitute disorderly conduct.
-The actions in question generally also have to occur at a public location.
-Therefore, behavior occurring in your own home cannot typically amount to disorderly conduct.
-However, there are exceptions, especially in the case of a house party which has spilled out onto the street.
+The use of language alone is not disorderly conduct.
+Also, the actions have to occur in public.
+Therefore, you cannot be guilty in your own home.
+However, there are exceptions.
+An example is in the case of a house party that has spilled out onto the street.

 The penalty is punishable by up to 6 months of jail time or a fine of up to $200.00.
 Also, this is a misdemeanor crime.

 Massachusetts Criminal Lawyer

-Patrick Donovan is a criminal defense attorney in Massachusetts who strives to be the best criminal attorney.
-Attorney Donovan is a former assistant district attorney.
-Attorney Donovan uses that experience to help each client get the best possible result.
-If you or someone you know has been charged with disorderly conduct call today for a free no obligation consultation.
+Patrick Donovan is a criminal defense attorney in Massachusetts.
+He fights to be the best criminal attorney.
+Also, Attorney Donovan is a former assistant district attorney.
+Attorney Donovan uses his experience to help his clients Lastly, if you or someone you know has been charged with any type of crime call today.

-Attorney Donovan has experience in over courts in Massachusetts including Boston Federal Court, Suffolk Superior Court, District Court.
+Attorney Donovan has appeared in over courts in Massachusetts including Boston Federal Court, Suffolk Superior Court, District Court.